• Archives

 Share on FacebookShare on Twitter

-Having seen this, European Union’s competition regulator now says it believes it was misled by Facebook.
-“The commission’s preliminary view is that Facebook gave us incorrect or misleading information during the investigation into its acquisition of WhatsApp,” said competition commissioner Margrethe Vestager.
-They have since made their objections known to Facebook in a statement.
+Having discovered this likely ruse, EU’s competition regulator is sounding the alarm, asserting that it was duped by Facebook.
+“The commission’s preliminary view is that Facebook gave us incorrect or misleading information during the investigation into its acquisition of WhatsApp,” stated competition commissioner Margrethe Vestager.
+The EU has since confronted Facebook with its objections in a public statement.

-Facebook meanwhile responded by saying “We’ve consistently provided accurate information about our technical capabilities and plans, including in submissions about the WhatsApp acquisition and in voluntary briefings before WhatsApp’s privacy policy update this year.”
+Faced with these allegations, Facebook retaliated by releasing a statement asserting that they have “consistently provided accurate information about our technical capabilities and plans, including in submissions about the WhatsApp acquisition and in voluntary briefings before WhatsApp’s privacy policy update this year.”

 Related Posts: